pikvm/pikvm/docs/ezcoo.md

 !!! info
     Audio was not tested, it is assumed to be non-functional.

+!!! tip
+    ezCoo EZ-SW41HA-KVMU3L - includes 4x1m USB 3.0 A Male to A Male.
+    You will need 1 extra USB A Male to USB Micro B to connect from the PiKVM to the ezcoo "F/W CTL - Management" port

 ## Connections

+!!! tip "EZCOO Wiring example can be found [here](https://docs.pikvm.org/wiring_examples/) Scroll down to bottom of page for picture"

 Please review the item description and manual before deploying.